 The social worker (SW) offers a broad range of psychosocial services ranging from emotional support to referrals for community resources that can assist in enhancing quality of life and adaptation to acute and chronic rheumatic conditions.

-The psychosocial assessment provides the basis for the social worker’s intervention.
+The psychosocial assessment provides the basis for the SW’s intervention.
 This assessment includes evaluation of the patient’s resources, strengths, and support systems, such as:

 - Education level

 - Family support

 The SW also addresses the patient’s emotional response and reaction to the diagnosis of a rheumatic illness, including:

 - Emotional and financial impact of the disease on the family